devgenix/.github/README.md

 </p>

 ---
-✨ I'm a Backend Engineer and Cloud Developer passionate about making an impact through Code, and advocating for building open and inclusive developer communities.
+✨ I'm a Backend Engineer and Technical Product Lead passionate about making an impact by solving unconventional problems, advocating for building open and inclusive developer communities, and helping Startups grow.

-I love sharing my knowledge with others, and I do that by being involved in Technical Communities.
-I'm a Microsoft Learn Student Ambassador, IEEE Student Technical Branch Director and Ingressive For Good Lead Campus Ambassador.
-When I'm not coding, you can find me geeking about Photography and wishing to explore Archery.
+When I'm not geeking around, coding, building communities, helping startups grow, or contributing to Open Source, you can find me geeking about Photography and wishing to explore Archery.

 - 😄 My Pronouns: He/Him
-- 💬 Ask me about: Azure, Django, Technical Communities, Git and GitHub.
+- 💬 Ask me about Azure, Django, Technical Communities, Git, and GitHub.
 - 📫 How to reach me: Twitter [@devgenix](https://twitter.com/devgenix)